smartadserver/smart-gma-mediation-adapter-ios/displaysdk8/README.md

 3) Checkout this repository and copy the files you need into your Xcode Project:

-- `SASGMAUtils` in any cases.
+* `SASGMAUtils` in any cases.
-- `SASGMABannerAdapter` for banner ads.
+* `SASGMABannerAdapter` for banner ads.
-- `SASGMAInterstitialAdapter` for interstitial ads.
+* `SASGMAInterstitialAdapter` for interstitial ads.
+* `SASGMANativeAdapter` for native ads.

 4) You can now declare _SDK Mediation Creatives_ in the _Google Mobile Ads_ interface.
 To setup the _Custom Event_ (under _Ad networks_), you need to fill:

 - the _Parameter_ field: set your _Smart AdServer_ IDs using slash separator `[siteID]/[pageID]/[formatID]`
-- the _Class Name_ field: set `SASGMABannerAdapter` for banners or `SASGMAInterstitialAdapter` for interstitials.
+- the _Class Name_ field: set `SASGMABannerAdapter` for banners, `SASGMAInterstitialAdapter` for interstitials or `SASGMANativeAdapter` for native ads.

 5) If you intend to use keyword targeting in your Smart insertions, typically if you want it to match any custom targeting you have set-up on Google Ad Manager interface, you will need to set it on Google ad requests in your application.

-For Banner and Interstitial, this is done by using `GADRequest`'s `keywords` attribut.
+For banner, interstitial and native ad, this is done by using `GADRequest`'s `keywords` attribut.
 For instance, for banner case, if your Equativ insertion uses "myCustomBannerTargeting" string on any Equativ programmed banner insertion:
 ```
 let request = GADRequest()
 request.keywords = ["myCustomBannerTargeting", "and", "additional", "keywords"]